Otto Moll: SS career

 Moll joined the SS-Totenkopfverbände, the SS Death's Head Units responsible for administering the Nazi concentration camps and extermination camps for Nazi Germany.
-One of his earliest jobs was a Kommandoführer in charge of a camp's gardeners' work detail.
-In May 1941, Otto Moll was transferred from the Sachsenhausen concentration camp to Auschwitz where he was put in charge of digging the mass graves.
+One of his earliest jobs was as a Kommandoführer in charge of the camp's gardeners' work detail.
+In May 1941, Moll was transferred from the Sachsenhausen concentration camp to Auschwitz where he was put in charge of digging mass graves.
 Over the next three and half years, Moll served in several staff roles at the camp.
-He soon became the director of employment services at the men's camp in Auschwitz II.
+He soon became the director of employment services at the men's camp in Auschwitz II (Birkenau).
 In 1944, Moll oversaw all the crematoria in Birkenau.
-He also was a Lagerführer of the Fürstengrube subcamp in Wesola and the Gleiwitz I sub-camp.
-According to Auschwitz Kommandant Rudolf Höss, he and Moll were both decorated by Adolf Hitler with the War Merit Cross, First Class with Swords.
-He appears several times in the photo album belonging to Auschwitz commandant Karl-Friedrich Höcker that showed SS camp staff on leave at a retreat.
+He also was a Lagerführer of the Auschwitz sub-camps of Fürstengrube in Wesola and Gleiwitz I. According to Auschwitz commandant Rudolf Höss, he and Moll were both decorated by Adolf Hitler with the War Merit Cross, First Class with Swords.
+He appears several times in the photo album belonging to Auschwitz commandant Karl-Friedrich Höcker that showed SS camp staff on leave at the retreat called Solahütte.
 From 11 to 25 September 1943, the wife of one of Otto Moll's friends, Hans Anhalt stayed at a garrison near Auschwitz with his permission.

 Moll would say to his personnel: "Befehl ist Befehl!" ("An order is an order!") to justify his actions.
-An attitude that other defendants at the Nuremberg Trials also cited as a defence.
+This was an attitude that other defendants at the Nuremberg Trials also cited as a defence.